mdsufiyan3/hasuta.co/README.md

-# h-ecommarce
+# hasuta.shop

-This is an e-commerce web application project.
+This is the repository for hasuta.shop project.

 ## Installation